Educating, mentoring & uniting animal advocates to turn knowledge, skills & connections into legal rights for animals worldwide

 At the International Centre for Animal Rights and Ethics (ICARE), we envision a world where all sentient beings are recognised as individuals with inherent rights and dignity.

-Our research and advocacy activities are designed to have a wide-reaching impact, influencing legislation and ethical standards worldwide.
-Our focus on long-term training and network building ensures sustained advocacy and progress for animal rights.
+Our research and advocacy activities are designed to have a wide-reaching impact, providing resources to influence legislation, lobbying efforts, and ethical standards worldwide.

 Join us in our mission to transform the legal landscape for animals and achieve our vision of a world where animals are treated with justice and compassion!